JWKennington/pynstein/README.md

 ## Numeric Tools

-The `pynstein` package contains some limited numerical utilities, including:
+The `pystein` package contains some limited numerical utilities, including:

 - ability to numerically integrate the geodesic equations `geodesic.numerical_geodesic`
 - convenience functions to compute multiple geodesics from a variety of initial conditions (2D)